functorz-tech/momen_doc/tutorial/how-to-set-up-payment-with-stripe-plugin.md

 6. #### Call Stripe in Momen

-To make the call in the web, it is usually done in the event of a button clickIt is important to note that:
+To make the call in the web, it is usually done in the event of a button click.
+It is important to note that:

 1. Users must be logged in before initiating payment, so registration and login actions need to be configured before initiating payment.
 2. Configuration steps